loayalsaid1/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 syntax

 ## Tasks
-- Get all states
+- 0.Get all states
     - Use MySQLdb to get the states from a database

-- Filter states
+- 1.Filter states
     - Like previous one, but filter states starting with N
+- 2.Filter states by user input
+    - Get states with nam ematching user input